MLXIO

 Principles for Robust Pipeline Design

-• Modularity: Each component can be updated or replaced independently.
+• Modularity: Each step can be updated independently.

 Example Pipeline Structure